harvard-edtech/caccl-deploy/README.md

 - one of either
 	- the ARN of a Docker image in an ECR repository
 	- the name of an image in, e.g., DockerHub
-- a set of 0 or more environment variables your app needs
+- An optional set of environment variables your app needs
-- a set of 0 or more AWS resource tags
+- An optional set of AWS resource tags
 - various task provisioning settings, such as number of CPUs, memory, number of tasks, etc

 ### Install & Getting Started